OVERVIEW - REGULATORY MATTERS CPD

 Course module descriptors state aims/learning outcomes, content, net duration and availability.

 - Additional 2022 - 2023 course descriptors and 2023 updates are being uploaded on an ongoing basis.

-- Legal CPD courses are designed to comply with the annual CPD requirements for Solicitors (20 hours Legal CPD)
+- Legal course modules are designed to comply with the annual CPD requirement for Solicitors (25 hours Legal CPD).

 This lecture will assess how solicitors might improve their own practices, taking the dicta set out in the case law into account.

-The Legal Services Regulation Act 2015 - Disciplinary Procedures / 2017 (Click link for more information)
+The Legal Services Regulation Act 2015 / Section 150 Notices (Click link for more information)